 The Montessori Adolescent Corps program is uniquely geared to serve the developmental needs of this age.
-Building upon the work of the Montessori primary (preschool/Kindergarten) and elementary levels, the character of the adolescent is actively recognized in a space where the physical, social, emotional, and intellectual environments are designed to support the growth of the emerging adult.
+Building upon the work of the Montessori Primary and Elementary levels, the character of the adolescent is actively recognized in a space where the physical, social, emotional, and intellectual environments are designed to support the growth of the emerging adult.

 In adolescence, the main need and focus is to learn how one can be part of the society by sharing thoughts and feelings with others, and by contributing to it in real and meaningful ways.
 As a result, contributions need to be recognized and put into a context where they can see concrete returns for their efforts.
 Adolescence is a very practical age when gains need to be recognized not just in terms of abstract academic marks on school assignments, but also in forms of recognition that adult society uses every day.